 Platform-based Learning (PBL)

 The first initiative of CAFE is to introduce Platform Based Learning (PBL) as a track in the Bachelor of Business (Banking and Finance specialisation).
 PBL is a new pedagogical approach as it integrates the data analysis tools into the curriculum.
-PBL students hone their skills through performing market analytics and generating insights for decision making on Bloomberg and Thomson Reuters terminals.
+PBL students hone their skills through performing market analytics and generating insights for decision making on Bloomberg and Refinitiv terminals.
 They are thus trained to be desk-ready and are able to generate value for the financial institutions immediately when they start work.

 As part of the curriculum, students will publish a monthly group report which analyses a current economic or financial market issue.
 Each graduating student will also publish an in-depth report on a pertinent issue in global financial markets, an industry segment, or an investment strategy.
 The report is then shared with banks, brokerages and investors.

 Read more: Getting a leg up with platform-based learning